 If you have tried improving your sleep habits and are still struggling, it may be time to look deeper.
 I recommend seeking a medical review if you experience any of the following:

 Sleep is not a luxury – it is a biological necessity that affects virtually every aspect of your health, from immune function and weight regulation to mood, cognitive performance, and cardiovascular risk.
 Women who sleep poorly are at increased risk of depression, metabolic dysfunction, and reduced quality of life.
+The NICE menopause guideline recognises sleep disturbance as a significant symptom of the menopausal transition that warrants treatment.
 Taking your sleep seriously is one of the most important things you can do for your long-term wellbeing.

 If hormonal changes are disrupting your sleep and affecting your quality of life, I can help identify the cause and develop a personalised treatment plan to restore your rest.